Image shows a row of Archer branded, blue and gold biochips.

 For Archer Materials, the R&DTI has meant a significant tax offset that it reinvests in expanding the complex skill sets needed for its research.

-Its use of the R&DTI program has focused on developing its biochip and a quantum bit (qubit) processor: its 12CQ chip.
+The company's use of the R&DTI has focused on developing its biochip and a quantum bit (qubit) processor: its 12CQ chip.
 The qubit chip uses a unique carbon nanomaterial that could enable quantum computing in modern electronics.

 The 12CQ chip would give devices such as smartphones and computers "truly amazing” new capabilities, says Dr Choucair.